 2. You’ll find the Community Garden just underneath Park Drive Bridge.
 These gardens demonstrate different ways of gardening with informative signs near that type of gardening technique.

 3. Just on the other side of the Park Drive Bridge are two dog parks.
 Taking your dog to a park is always a fun way to spend your afternoon.
 I, of course, didn’t have Daisy with me, but I knew she would have really enjoyed it.
 She is under 30 pounds, so she would have gone into the small dog area.
 I enjoyed watching and found it quite entertaining to see the dogs playing.
 Some were even playing together!
 Both areas are large enough to allow owners to throw balls for dogs to fetch.
+You can also try sites like householdpets.co.uk to know what else to do with your dog.

 4. When passing the dog parks on the other side, you’ll find a boardwalk that meanders through the Six Springs Wetland.
 This area was discovered when the area for the dog parks were being cleared.
 The wetlands were hidden under kudzu and other evasive plants.
 This area has since cleared and rejuvenated this area.